 What is The Best Alternative Search Engine to Google?

 The best Google alternative search engines are Yahoo, Bing, and Yandex.
 Bing is more suitable if you are in the English market.
 And it is the second most used search engine globally.

 If you want to download music, movies, and torrents, then 1DM Browser is a powerful alternative to Google.
 It allows users to easily search for media on the web while also providing features such as advanced filtering, fast downloads, and automated download scheduling.

 Is There a Better Search Engine Than Google?

-DuckDuckGo is not owned by Google or any other search engines.
-It is an independent search engine that owns its search index.
-Gabriel Weinberg found DuckDuckGo and he is the CEO of the company.
+Google or any other search engine does not own DuckDuckGo.
+It is an independent search engine that holds its search index.
+Gabriel Weinberg founded DuckDuckGo, and he is the CEO of the company.

-He is an American businessman and entrepreneur who takes online data privacy seriously and is on a mission to help its users achieve total unbiased search engine results.
+He is an American businessman and entrepreneur who takes online data privacy seriously and aims to help its users achieve unbiased search engine results.

 Conclusion…Best Alternative Search Engine to Google

 Undoubtedly, Google is the biggest and most used search engine.
 It is the most powerful and advanced search algorithm today.